itsOwlbit/juli_base_cookie/README.md

 ### To quit, do the following

-15. Ctrl + C in the terminal that is running docker-compose (from step 11-12)
+11. Ctrl + C in the terminal that is running docker-compose (from step 11-12)
-16. Deactivate the virtual environment:

-      ```
-      deactivate
-      ```

-17. You are now all done.
+12. You are now all done.

 ---